 The Department of Radiation Oncology at IU School of Medicine offers a CAMPEP-accredited Medical Physics Residency Program.
 The program provides two years of clinical training in all areas of radiation oncology physics.
 The resident rotates through IU Health hospitals and the Roudebush VA Medical Center.
-No Medical Physics Therapy positions are open for academic year 2018.

 Medical Physics residents are qualified to teach Radiation Oncology physics to medical residents, graduate medical physics students, radiation therapy students and dosimetry students.
 They can be a valuable asset in the didactic as well as clinical realm within radiation oncology.